-Remote yet colourful… onto the Dzongri Goecha la Trek
+Remote yet colorful… onto the Dzongri Goecha la Trek

 I was supposed to walk the tracks but unfortunate things happens fortunately and I had to pay a South India Temple Tour with my sacred family.
 So here I’m sharing the words from an email I received from Lin last year.

 Writing this from Machu Pichu, Peru… I’m off to it at last!

 Hope things are fine at your end, what’s your score now?
 Well few months back I covered up the Dzongri Goecha la trek, which was simply mind blowing and to my surprise I never had the knowledge that part of the Himalaya is so green, rich and wild.
 Each and every turn I made I acquainted the nature differently.
 The ascends were rugged but vibrantly arrayed.
 This time and for the first time I was with my brother, his wife and there were other Indian members in our crew.

 It’s a place, somewhere in North Bengal, Siliguri, where from we drove to the trendy town of Gangtok.
 Wow!
 That too surprised us.
 Pubs, restaurants and hill resorts at each corner made Gangtok so showy.
 My brother once visited Gangtok at his twenties, and on this trail he discovered Gangtok a hilltop city rather than what he acquainted 20 years back, Gangtok as a refreshing hub.